jayshah17/Secure-System-Engineering-/Docker/Docker_Installation.md

 ### Create a Dockerfile, which allows you to declaratively define your containers

-Create a Dockerfile in the current directory with the following contents.
+Create a file named Dockerfile in the current directory with the following contents.

 FROM ubuntu:bionic